appsignal/test-setups/support/templates/skeleton/README.md

 # TODO

-Please describe what this test setup does.
+Please describe what this test setup replicates.